himansh423/My-Portfolio/README.md

 This GitHub repository hosts **Himanshu Chauhan's** impressive portfolio, showcasing his skills in frontend development.
 Created with **HTML** and **CSS**, the portfolio is a testament to his dedication to learning and growth in the field of web development.
 Himanshu's portfolio highlights the work and projects he has done while studying at **Apna College** under the guidance of **Shradha Khapra**.

+You can view the live portfolio at: [Himanshu's Portfolio](https://himans-portfolio.netlify.app/)

 ## Features

 ### Home Section